jman4747/OMR/ORG/ORG-0_Organizing_Manual.typ

 - Gather information about the infrastructure, materiel resources, and engineering and manufacturing capabilities of other FRC teams.

 === Operations Team
-Operations is the general service provider that ensures that all other sub-teams have what they need to fulfil their roles.
+Operations is the general service provider that ensures that all other sub-teams have what they need to fulfill their roles.
 Operations is responsible for maintaining all tools, equipment and, furniture and managing inventory of all consumables.

 The Operations team shall: